 “The agenda for repair, renewal, and reform is vast and urgent, and it is within that broader agenda that the program of the still-new, still-consolidating Department of Homeland Security should take a proportionate place,” Rep. David Price (D-NC) told attendees at a Center for American Progress Action Fund event on Monday.
 Price, the Chairman of the House Appropriations Subcommittee on Homeland Security, was introduced by former Staff Director of the House Appropriations Committee and current CAPAF Senior Fellow Scott Lilly, and shared his insights into the major issues facing the Department of Homeland Security and outlined steps the next administration should take to reform the struggling department.

 “Risks to the homeland are a function of three factors: threat, vulnerability, and consequences,” Price said.
 “The Department can work on addressing the last two variables…but the threats we face are another matter.”
-Price therefore argued that we need to start thinking about our homeland security strategy as one element of broader national security strategy that addresses both domestic and foreign policy.
+Price therefore argued that we need to start thinking about our homeland security strategy as one element of a broader national security strategy that addresses both domestic and foreign policy.

 Price identified five homeland security priorities that the next administration will need to address in order to develop a more comprehensive and integrated homeland security strategy: immigration, emergency response, privacy, risk analysis, and maintaining security during the transition